robertdebock/learn-terraform/ADVANCED/terraform-cloud.md

 This [code](https://github.com/robertdebock/git-terraform-demo) is connected to this [Terraform Clould workspace](https://app.terraform.io/app/robertdebock/workspaces/git-terraform-demo).

+The file `versions.tf` can be modified to use remote state as well.

 ## Assignment

 There is a great [track](https://learn.hashicorp.com/collections/terraform/cloud-get-started) for this.
-That track covers much more than just workspaces, so i suggest to finish these labs:
+That track covers much more than just workspaces, so I suggest to finish these labs:

 - [ ] Sign up for Terraform Cloud
 - [ ] Create a Workspace